karaatfullstack/2023-Senior-Phase/Week 2/Stackathon/Student-Readme.md

 ### Future Features

 - Where does your vision take you?
-- If you are working on it after graduation, what part of it will you immediately start working on again?
+- If you were to work on it after graduation, what part of it would you start on?

 ## Notes
 - Students will submit their recorded videos via Canvas